This shows you the differences between two versions of the page.

 | + | |||

-| + | ==== LED Control ==== | ||
+| + | ==== LED control ==== | ||

 | + | |||

-| + | Setup the blue LED: | ||
+| + | The blue LED has four operating modes: '' | ||

 | + | |||